-The Mass Communication Residential College (MCRC) is sponsored by the Manship School of Mass Communication and offers an educational and social community for the next generation of journalism, public relations, advertising, and political communication professionals living in Residential College One - South Hall.
+The Mass Communication Residential College (MCRC) in Residential College One - South Hall is sponsored by the Manship School of Mass Communication.
+It offers an educational and social community for the next generation of journalism, public relations, advertising, and political communication professionals and students pursuing the 3+3 program.

 In addition to being a part of the on-campus community and Residential College One - South Hall community, students in the Mass Communication Residential College also benefit from these unique opportunities provided in this living-learning community:

 - Live and take classes, sometimes in the res halls in the community, with their peers in MCRC, creating a smaller network within the larger LSU campus

 - Have priority scheduling for some mass communication classes